top of page

 The Importance of Crushed Oyster Shells with Laying Hens

-Ensuring the health and productivity of laying hens is a critical aspect of chicken keeping that requires both knowledge and proper resources.
-One of the most vital yet often overlooked components of a hen's diet is oyster shell.
-This powerhouse supplement can significantly impact egg production and overall hen health, making it a secret weapon for farmers and backyard chicken keepers.
-What Are Oyster Shells?
-Oyster shells are the hardened outer layer of oysters that are foun
+Ensuring the health and productivity of laying hens requires both knowledge and proper nutrition.
+One of the most important, yet often overlooked, components of a hen’s diet is crushed oyster shell .
+This simple supplement can have a significant impact on eggshell strength, egg production, and overall hen health , making it an essential addition for both farmers and backyard chicken keepers.
+One of the most common causes of thin or fragile eggshells in backyard flocks is not

 Jan 17, 2025